trilio-demo/tvk-poc/README.md

 ### 1. Install TVK

 TVK install can be done through Helm or OCP Operator Hub.
-Be sure to run the "Preflight Check" scripts before installing as outlined in the documentation.
+Be sure to run the "Preflight Check" scripts before installing, as outlined in the documentation.

 TVK Install Documentation - https://docs.trilio.io/kubernetes/use-triliovault/installing-triliovault